 In my last post I talked about loving the Tobacco Trail and my proximity to it, and I have the same excitement about my proximity to Jordan Lake.
 Being someone who has only ever participated in open water swim triathlons and being that I’m a straight up open water swim EXPERT….hahahahahaha…okay I can’t even joke here, I’m pretty awful, making the fact that I have a close place to practice absolutely necessary!
 Again I’ve lived here just over a year and guess how many times I’ve swam in Jordan Lake??
 THREE.
 (I have no idea why I’m a terrible swimmer).
 I do have very good excuses for my lack of open water swim practice.
 One is while I’ve made many awesome running friends (Kimberly..have to give you a shout out friend) I haven’t made as many triathlon friends, and I strongly believe in safety in numbers when lake swimming.
 Two is my youngest is not in full time school yet so she is around A LOT.
 Well, those two main issues have pretty much been resolved.
 First, I have made my first triathlon friend…Andrea.
 Andrea and I actually met on a run group FB page when she asked if anyone biked.
 Come to find out she was training for the Raleigh Half Ironman.
 Interesting fact about Andrea is her very first triathlon ever was a Half Ironman!!
 That is crazy and significantly upped her cool factor being that I’m about 5 years into this sport and every year talk myself out of a half Ironman.
-Andrea and I had great plans to get together and start biking and swimming and then she had a big scary bike accident and broke her collarbone and then I had a much smaller bike (I want to sound interesting here and say accident, but I really just hit gravel and fell) ….so fall.
+Andrea and I had great plans to get together and start biking and swimming and then she had a big scary bike accident involving a car and broke her collarbone.
+If you are injured in an accident similar to Andrea’s, you may want to check out something like Florence AL Personal Injury Lawyers, as they may be able to help you if you are ever personally affected by one of these horrible incidents.
+I had a much smaller bike (I want to sound interesting here and say accident, but I really just hit gravel and fell) ….so fall.
 Being that I was coming to a stop you’d think I would have been okay, but my chest broke the fall on my handlebars and I fractured a rib and had some crazy bruising.
 Andrea had surgery and plates or screws put in her so yeah…not a great start to our summer!
 Anyways, we are all better and finally met in person.
 I also am super excited that my friend and neighbor Karen just did her first triathlon this past weekend and rocked it so I’m making swim/bike friends for sure.
 I’m also VERY happy to report my youngest is in preschool 4 days a week.
 Time to work on that swim!

 So, now that you know I like my free time my friends I’ll tell you what it’s like to swim in open water and specifically Jordan Lake.
 This is all in my EXPERT swim opinion.
 I guess I need to backtrack a touch and say that when I decided to to do my first triathlon I did not know how to properly swim (still really don’t).
 I grew up “swimming” in pools and going to the beach a lot and I was very comfortable in the water, but I had never swam a lap for fun or exercise.
 OMG.
 Learning to swim as an adult like most things you should learn as a kid and don’t is SO HARD.
 It took me about 4 months of practice in the pool before my very first open water swim triathlon.
 Why only 4 months?
 Well….I decided after watching my husband compete in his first triathlon that I could do one too.
 At the time I had just run my first half marathon so naturally a triathlon when I didn’t know how to swim and didn’t own a bike (more on that one later!) made perfect sense.
 I decided to do a triathlon in April (2009) and signed up for one in September.
 I have to say once I got my breathing down, I was a decent pool swimmer.
 I could make the whole distance (750m) in the pool without stopping so I was prepared for the endurance.
 I also knew that I could get kicked and could lose my goggles so I was mentally prepared for that.
 Let me tell you what I wasn’t prepared for.
 That panic/adrenaline moment in those first 100 yards, swimming completely off course and getting calf cramps from resorting to breaststroke.